pydicom/pynetdicom/docs/scu_examples.rst

 .. code-block:: python

         from pydicom import read_file
-        from pynetdicom3 import AE
+        from pynetdicom3 import AE, StoragePresentationContexts

-        from pynetdicom3 import StorageSOPClassList
+        ae = AE()

-        # StorageSOPClassList contains all the Standard SOP Classes supported
+        # StoragePresentationContexts is a list of PresentationContexts, one
-        #   by the Storage Service Class (see PS3.4 Annex B.5)
+        #   for each of the Storage Service's SOP Classes (see PS3.4 Annex B.5)
-        ae = AE(scu_sop_class=StorageSOPClassList)
+        ae.requested_contexts = StoragePresentationContexts

         # Try and associate with the peer AE
         #   Returns the Association thread